 Heart failure: A physician’s perspective

-Driven to make a difference — by Dr. Joerg Koglin, vice president, therapeutic area head, global clinical development, cardiovascular, Merck Research Laboratories
+Driven to make a difference — by Dr. Joerg Koglin, senior vice president and head of general medicine, global clinical development, Merck Research Laboratories

 April 5, 2023

 According to the American Heart Association, 127.9 million adults in the U.S. – nearly half of all U.S. adults – have some type of cardiovascular disease.
 And the implications can be very serious.
 In fact, cardiovascular disease is the leading cause of death in the U.S., claiming approximately 928,741 lives each year (based on 2020 estimates).
 There are many types of cardiovascular diseases, one of which is heart failure.
 Heart failure is when the heart cannot pump properly so that it doesn’t fully support the body’s need for oxygen and blood.
 And that is where my specialty and passion lie.
 As a cardiologist, I learned and study how cardiovascular diseases develop to try to find ways to help manage conditions that impact so many people around the world.

 For years, I worked in one of the largest European academic centers focused on heart failure and cared for patients with this chronic, progressive condition.
 I saw how this disease affected my patients’ lives and what it meant to live with its symptoms: swollen feet, legs and ankles; shortness of breath; persistent coughing; and fatigue.